Content Managment System

 ORIGIN=https://host.example.com

-Do not include any path or trailing slash on ORIGIN or it will not redirect.
+is the host url of your site.
+Do not include any path or trailing slash on ORIGIN

 If you prefer to use Decap CMS over Sveltia, simple uncomment the line in index.html, where the decap script is loaded and remove the one for Sveltia.